 Students are expected and encouraged to become independent learners through Homework and creative tasks during lessons.

-KS3 Homework: Students will be expected to fill in a rehearsal diary, they will have to organise rehearsal slots with their group in order to prepare for their final performance at the end of the unit.
+KS3 Homework: Students will be expected to organise rehearsal slots with their group in order to prepare for their final performance at the end of the unit.

 KS4 Homework: Continued rehearsal of exam preparation, research tasks and project style homework’s are set during the two years.